List of Doctors characters introduced in 2022: Gareth Lewis

 PC Gareth Lewis, portrayed by Samuel Morgan-Davies, first appeared on 28 October 2022.
 He was introduced as a newly hired police constable who is paired with Rob Hollins (Chris Walker).
 New to the job, Gareth is keen to "make his mark" and prove himself to Rob.
 He tries to follow every law to the book, until Rob shows him that not every case can be treated the same.
 His first case is with teenager Ethan Rowe (D'Nico Greaves), who has been caught stealing a purse from his landlord.
 Gareth initially wants to "lay down the law" with Ethan, until Rob helps him to treat him more humanly.
 Another case "takes an alarming turn" when Gareth finds the dead body of a missing person which traumatises him.
 Gareth then has a life-or-death situation when prisoner Brandon Skinner (Warren Donnelly) steals his cereal bar from his pocket and chokes on it.

 Gareth is on patrol when he arrests a teenage arsonist, Rory Morgan (Danny Murphy).
 He catches Rory burning a scrapbook, some clothes and a plastic award in a metal bin down an alley.
 He attempts to run from Gareth, who catches him and takes him into Letherbridge Police Station on suspicion of arson and causing damage to public property.
-Gareth contacts Rory's legal guardian, Jez Appleby (Nigel Pilkington), who Gareth later uncovers has sexually abused Rory and that he was burnign Jez's belongings.
+Gareth contacts Rory's legal guardian, Jez Appleby (Nigel Pilkington), who Gareth later uncovers has sexually abused Rory and that he was burning Jez's belongings.
 He later confides in Emma about his insecurities with his job, who reassures Gareth that he is in line to become a good officer.
 However, after he sees a flyer advertising for work as a personal trainer, he applies and hands in his resignation to Rob.
 Rob does not accept the resignation and asks Gareth to reconsider.
 Days later, DS Matt Cassidy (Terry Mynott) requests to have Gareth drive him around.
 Rob thinks "paired with controversial copper Cassidy might not be the best thing", but as Gareth is excited to work with Matt, he allows it.
 Matt arrests Artie Jones (Richie Bratby) for assault and cites Gareth as a witness, who did not see anything.
 Gareth faces later struggles with the job during a case with rape victim Melissa Grant (Larner Wallace-Taylor).